 Have you ever been in a relationship with someone who made you feel like you were going crazy?

-It’s called gaslighting, and it’s a form of emotional abuse.
+It’s called gaslighting, and it’s a form of emotional abuse that most often leads to domestic violence.
 In this article, I will explain what gaslighting is and how to respond to it.
 You deserve better than that!

 Gaslighting can happen in all types of relationships – personal or professional – but the most common place where people experience it is at home with their romantic partners.
 If your partner does any of these things, they might be trying to gaslight you…and here are some ways to protect yourself from being manipulated by them.